SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.md

 The developers at Teachergaming LLC also launched *KerbalEdu*, an educationally-enhanced standalone version of this space agency game (developed by Squad) which integrates features that are exclusive to the classroom.
 Read [this article](https://www.pcgamer.com/kerbaledu-launches-to-bring-kerbal-space-program-to-more-classrooms/) by PC Gamer for more info.
 Unfortunately, the project is now dead and I cannot ensure that KerbalEdu can still be downloaded and used.

-Dan Fullerton, a physics teacher at Irondequoit High School in Rochester, New York, has tried to use this game and others at school to create interest in its students, and these are his words:
+Dan Fullerton, a physics teacher at Irondequoit High School in Rochester, New York, has tried to use this game and others at school to create interest in his students, and these are his words:

 > “I think any time you can capture the enthusiasm of a student, you have an opportunity.
 The trick as an educator is realizing our kids have varied interests, so we need to find ways to tie in what we do to each of their interests.[^2]” — Dan Fullerton